index puzzle tools ???

 skkzhlshhyfgfjfsdaazlfdfgjffpgfslfjflghhufjs

-this tool takes a string and converts it to text that looks like bottom spam
+this tool takes a string and converts it to text that looks like keysmash or bottom spam or whatever

 it works by turning your string into a number, and converting that number into base 9 using letters from the home row keys of a keyboard